San Francisco Family Attractions

 Ocean Beach

 DESCRIPTION: One of the best free things you can do in San Francisco is visit this beach with magnificent Pacific Ocean views.
-Enhanced with imported sand and other upgrades, this beach runs the 6 mile length of the western edge of the city.
-Despite year round 50-70 degree temperatures and frequent fog, you see bikers, joggers and walkers here everyday.
+Enhanced with imported sand and other upgrades, this beach runs the 6-mile length of the western edge of the city.
+Despite year-round 50-70-degree temperatures and frequent fog, you see bikers, joggers, and walkers here every day.
 On the warmest days, you see picnics, board surfers, body surfers, boogie boarders and swimmers who brave the strong currents and perilous riptides.
-Casually walk north to the Cliff House where you can peer out bay windows at Seal Rocks, enjoy a fine seafood dinner and glass of Chianti.
-On clear days from the Cliff House, see ocean-faring vessels passing by in route to the Golden Gate Bridge.
-With all the attention focused on the northern portion, don’t forget the southern portion of the beach, which is one of the cleanest in the state and near San Francisco Zoo.
+Casually walk north to the Cliff House where you can peer out bay windows at Seal Rocks, and enjoy a fine seafood dinner and glass of Chianti.
+On clear days from the Cliff House, see vessels passing by in route to the Golden Gate Bridge.
+With attention focused on the northern portion, don’t forget the southern portion of the beach, which is one of the cleanest in the state and near San Francisco Zoo.

 ADDRESS: Great Highway, San Francisco MAP